kedjek/Investmulator/README.md

-retrieve user info using cookie and display on page, username & buying power retrive S&P 500 data using an api call display S&P 500 data via a graph
+retrieve user info using cookie and display on page, username & buying power retrive S&P 500 data using an api call display S&P 500 data via a graph user feature to buy and sell stocks

 5. What are the tough technical challenges involved with solving this problem?
-* API call to retrieve S&P 500 stock price as well as its individual companies.
+* API call to retrieve S&P 500 stock price and getting pass cor by utilizing axios and proxie server
-* Saving user information in a database.
-* Automatic rendering of stock prices.
+* Figuring out Chart.js and displaying graph on page
+* Learning to use Routes and Route to redirect rendering based on server input
+* Combining two routes together to render at the same time was tricky, needed a separate parent combined route component
+* Sending data from server to front end react component via direct html injection

 6. What are the stretch goals?